UCL/research-computing-with-cpp/01projects/sec02IntroToCpp.md

 - Code can be more verbose than a language like Python.
 - C++ is a very large language, so there can be a lot to learn.
 - More control also means more responsibility: it's very possible to cause memory leaks or undefined behaviour if you misuse C++.
 - Compilation and program structure means there's a bit of overhead to starting a C++ project, and you can't run it interactively.
-This makes it harder to jump into experimenting and plotting things the way you can in the Python terminal.
+This makes it harder to jump into experimenting and plotting things the way you can in the Python terminal or notebooks.
 - C++ is less well known in more general research communities, so isn't always the most accessible choice for collaboration outside of HPC.
 (You can also consider creating Python bindings to C or C++ code if you need the performance but your collaborators don't want to deal with the language!)

 For larger scale scientific projects where performance and correctness are critical, then C++ can be a great choice.
 This makes C++ an excellent choice for numerical simulations, low-level libraries, machine learning backends, system utilities, browsers, high-performance games, operating systems, embedded system software, renderers, audio workstations, etc, but a poor choice for simple scripts, small data analyses, frontend development, etc. If you want to do some scripting, or a bit of basic data processing and plotting, then it's probably not the best way to go (this is where Python shines).
 For interactive applications with GUIs other languages, like C# or Java, are often more desirable (although C++ has some options for this too).